pratikunterwegs/patho-move-evol/README.md

     This script should essentially run the commands

     ```r
+    # in R
-    # R command to run simulation and save output
+    # command to run simulation and save output
     data = pathomove::run_pathomove(...)

     # save data as Rds object